UBC-MDS/tech_salary_predictor_canada_us/README.md

 > To predict the expected salary of a tech employee in US or Canada.

 This topic is a predictive question, also extending to following sub-questions:
-1. Which features have significantly statistical effect on the response (inference)
+1. Which features have significantly statistical effect on the response (inference)?
-2. If the model is robust (model estimation, a predictive problem)
+2. Whether the model is robust (model estimation, a predictive problem)
 3. The confidence interval of predictions (predictive)

 ### Exploratory data analysis